 But if you know how to do Bali “right,” it’s a hop skip and a jump away to one of the most beautiful places in the world.
 And given that Sydney is refusing to warm up, what better idea than to plan your next trip abroad?

-It’s only 6 hours there (and even less on the way back home because of the wind), with regular direct flights from Australia.
+It’s only about six hours there (and even less on the way back home because of the wind), with regular direct flights from Australia.
 Once you land in Denpasar Airport, hundreds of cab drivers will be at the entrance offering their best price for a ride into town.
 You won’t find any tourists on the local bus but that’s only because cabs and motorcycles are so cheap in Bali.

 Airbnb-ing in Bali is your best bet for an authentic experience.
 Whether you’re going on a girl’s trip and need 5 rooms, or looking for a cosy villa with just your S.O, there are so many beautiful (and affordable) Balinese villas on the site.
 They also often come with their own pool!
 Helllooooo private luxury

 Sunday brunch is always a great idea at #sisterfieldsbali pc: @kalee_cummings . . . . . #thebalibible #thebaliguru #thebaliguideline #balicafes #balieats #balibreakfast #restaurantbali #breakfastinbali #foodpics #foodphotography #foodblogger #foodblog #foodoftheday #foodbloggers #foodbloggerfeed #healthyfood #feedfeed #healthybreakfast #f52grams #food52 #thekitchn #healthyfoodporn #thefeedfeed #melbourneeats #melbournecafe #melbournebreakfast #starvingfoodseeker

 For breakfast, Sisterfields is one café that won’t ever let you down.
 For coffee, try Revolver Espresso.